juliusjj25/ERCF-Pregate-Sensors/README.md

 | M3 Roll-in T-Nut          | 1        |                  |                                                                                               |

 All parts are oriented as they should be printed and supports are built into the parts where needed.

+This was tested with a 5 gate ERCF, fitting more wires in the channel than that may not be possible, YMMV.